Debonex/guiderjs/README.md

 # Build core module
 $ pnpm build

-# Start dev service on localhost:5173/react/index.html localhost:5173/vanilla/index.html etc.
 $ pnpm dev
 ```

-If you need hot module load of core module, import from "@core/index" instead of "@guiderjs/core", and you can skip pnpm build
+If you need hot module load of core module, import from "@core/index" instead of "@guiderjs/core", then you can skip pnpm build